Gas System Dimensions and Tolerance

 • If the gas port is undersized, the flow of gas will be restricted, leading to low gas volume flowing through the gas system.

-2. Gas Journal/Gas Block Junction
+2. Gas Block Journal/Gas Block Junction

 • If the gas block bore is oversized and/or the gas block journal is undersized, this junction will leak excessively.